apalkk/PRG-Underwater-Simulation/README.md

 # Underwater-Robotics
 We are working under the Perceptions and Robotics Group (PRG) at UMD, to use OpenAI's ChatGPT for applications in robotics.
-We are working on creating a high level function library which can be controlled by ChatGPT and can then be used to undertake several complex tasks.
+We are working on creating a high level function library which can be controlled by ChatGPT and can then be used to undertake several complex tasks which would otherwise require human intervention.
 Currently an ongoing project.

 ## Tasks
 - [x] 2D bounding Box of objects from Blender `2.93`